-Zyro is one of our best website builders, especially for beginners and businesses that are looking for something that “just works”, and want to get a website off the ground in a few minutes.
+Zyro (opens in new tab) is one of the platforms vying to be named best website builder (opens in new tab), especially for beginners and businesses that are looking for something that “just works”, and want to get a website off the ground in a few minutes.
 It’s made our list thanks in large part to its inexpensive plans, simple drag-and-drop editor, and reliability.

 We caught up with Giedrius Zakaitis, CEO at Zyro, to get the lowdown on some of Zyro’s biggest successes, and how the business has adapted to the COVID-19 pandemic.
 We also learned more about how Zyro is leveraging new technology to improve the user experience, and the company’s plans for the future.